 Let Us Know

-To report a "party house" or any other type of ongoing problem at a residence in your neighborhood click here to send an email to us.
+To report a "party house" or any other type of ongoing problem at a residence in your neighborhood, please email Chris Caulk.
 Please be as descriptive as possible about the address or location of the residence (and any unique features of the house or property, to help us locate it more quickly), the types of problems at this house (including specific descriptions of the disturbances the house is creating, most common times of day when the problems occur, days of week when problems arise, etc), and what type of response you would like to see from our office.

-To request a Sheriff's Office electronic speed trailer be stationed in your neighborhood due to recurrent speeders, to let people know how fast they are actually going, and as a deterrent to speeders in the area, click here to send us an e-mail.
+To request a Sheriff's Office electronic speed trailer be stationed in your neighborhood due to recurrent speeders, to let people know how fast they are actually going, and as a deterrent to speeders in the area, please email Chris Caulk.
 Please let us know when people are commonly speeding through your neighborhood, which direction people are most commonly traveling when they are speeding by, and any suggestions you have about a good place to park the trailer for maximum effectiveness.

-To report an abandoned vehicle that has been in your neighborhood for a while, click here to send an email to us.
+To report an abandoned vehicle that has been in your neighborhood for a while, please email Chris Caulk.
 Please try to let us know, as specifically as you can, where the vehicle is located.
 Any additional information you have about the vehicle that may be helpful, such as color, license plate number, model, or the like, would also be very much appreciated.

-To report information about a pattern of suspicious activity in your neighborhood, click here to send an email to us.
+To report information about a pattern of suspicious activity in your neighborhood, please email Chris Caulk.
 Please be as descriptive as possible about the activity you are seeing, what times of day and days of the week the activity is most commonly occurring, the location where it's happening, and what you think might be going on.
-Remember, the more information you can provide - vehicle descriptions, specific times of day, numbers and descriptions of people, license plate numbers, directions of travel for people coming and/or going, etc - will help us more effectively respond to your concerns.
+Remember, the more information you can provide will help us more effectively respond to your concerns.
+Examples include: